Harvest and Papa proceeded through the small garden to

 tentatively took the sword in both hands and looked around the

 garden.
-W
+Where

 should I point it?
 I haven’t a clue how to do what Papa just did.